juju/docs/src/en/getting-started-jaas.md

 </table>

-This empty canvas is where you can define your [model][models], by adding and relating applications from the Charm Store.
-Press the '+' symbol in the middle of the canvas to start.
+This empty canvas is where you build your [model][models] by adding and relating applications from the Charm Store.
+Press the green '+' symbol in the middle of the canvas to start finding applications in the Charm Store.

 You will see a list of available charms and bundles with a description of each.
 Select a [charm][charms] or [bundle][bundles] to learn more about it.

-When you have selected a charm or bundle (hint: to see how easy JAAS makes complex deployments, try the Canonical Kubernetes bundle!) it can be added to your model by pressing the 'Add' button...
+When you have selected a charm or bundle (hint: to see how easy JAAS makes complex deployments, try the Canonical Kubernetes bundle!) it can be added to your model by pressing the 'Add to model' button...

 <table width="500" border-width="0px" cellpadding="5">